quietfanatic/make-pl/README.md

           arguments containing the targets and the dependencies.
    - Here are the available options:
        - `fork => 1`
-           - This rule can be run in parallel (in a forked child process).
+           - This step can be run in parallel (in a forked child process).
        - `gendir => 1`
-           - Automatically generate the directory structures of all targets of this rule.
+           - Automatically generate the directory structures of all targets of this step.
        - `suggested => 0|1`
-           - This rule's targets will show up (or not) in the Suggested Targets list in the `--help` message.
+           - This step's targets will show up (or not) in the Suggested Targets list in the `--help` message.
 ```
-phony <targets>, <dependencies>?, <routine>?, <options>?
+phony <targets>, <dependencies>?, <routine>?, <options>?;
 ```
-- like rule, but the target(s) do not correspond to actual files
+- like step, but the target(s) do not correspond to actual files.
+They will always be considered stale.
 ```
-subdep <targets>, <dependencies>
+subdep <targets>, <dependencies>;
 ```
 - Establishes that anything that depends on the target(s) also depends on the given dependencies, e.g. because of an `#include` statement.
 ```
-subdep <routine>
+subdep <routine>;
 ```
 - Provides a way to automatically deduce subdeps.
 The routine will be called with a filename and is expected to return some more filenames.
 See `sample_make.pl` in this repo for a function that'll scan C/C++ files for `#include` statements.
 ```
-defaults <targets...>
+defaults <targets...>;
 ```
 - With no arguments, make.pl will build these targets.
-The default default is to run the first rule given in the workflow.
+The default default is to run the first step given in the workflow.
 ```
 targets
 ```
-- Returns all files or phonies that are the target of any rule that has been declared so far.
+- Returns all files or phonies that are the target of any step that has been declared so far.
 ```
 exists_or_target <filename>
 ```
 - Checks if the file exists or there's a target for it.
 ```
-include <filenames...>
+include <filenames...>;
 ```
-- Include the targets and rules in another make.pl.
+- Include the targets and steps in another make.pl.
 Relative filenames, working directories, etc. all do The Right Thing.
 Cyclical includes are fine and even encouraged.
 ```
-chdir <directory>
+chdir <directory>;
 ```
 - Please use this instead of `CORE::chdir` or `Cwd::chdir`.
 ```
-run <command>
+run <command>;
 ```
 - Like the builtin `system()`, but aborts the build process if the command gives a non-zero exit status, and also prints the command when the `--verbose` option is